ringerc/postupload/README-DEPLOY.txt

 named that way to postupload.

-If you want to modify the JavaMail resource, look for "mail/smtp" under JavaMail Sessions in the admin console; or on the command line you can:
+If you want to modify the JavaMail resource, look for "mail/smtp" under JavaMail Sessions in the Glassfish admin console; or on the command line you
+can:

 Delete the old resource, if any: